 You might wonder why you would do this.
 It is mainly for four reasons.
 Firstly, our economies are becoming predominantly service based.
 And, customers increasingly expect and require services.
 Secondly, it has good strategic positioning basis.
 Thirdly we are shifting from just selling to building relationships.
 Services help that relational approach.
 And finally, it forces us to think about what business we are in.
 That opens up more room for innovation.
 And helps us avoid the dreaded marketing myopia.
 Additionally, customers can shift CAPEX to OPEX.

 And this servitization is really not as new as we might think.

 Rolls Royce introduced the concept of Power by the Hour back in the 1960s.
 Which offered a “complete engine and accessory replacement service was offered on a fixed-cost-per-flying-hour basis”.

-Jump forwards to today, this service has transformed to TotalCare.
-Where now engine health is monitored remotely through internet of things technology.
-And the power of big data is used to pre-empt maintenance and proble, issues.
-The customer benefits not only from having the engines in the air more with less down time.
-Additionally they swap the large irregular capex investements in engines for a smooth lower regular opex cost.
+Jump forward to today, this service has transformed to TotalCare.
+Where now engine health is monitored remotely through the internet of things technology.
+And the power of big data is used to pre-empt maintenance and problems/issues.
+The customer benefits not only from having the engines in the air more with less downtime.
+Additionally, they swap the large irregular CAPEX investments in engines for a smooth lower regular OPEX cost.

 How does servitization look in our model?